DavidJCobb/pokecustomemerald/ROADMAP.md

 * Make it so that the ability to adjust custom game options during a playthrough is, itself, a custom game option.
   * Don't allow opening the CGO menu via Options if Options is opened via the main menu.
   * Don't allow opening the CGO menu via Options if CGO options can't be adjusted during a playthrough.
+* Add quick options to the CGO menu to set options to match generations, e.g. setting "Gen 4" would change the available options to match Gen 4 game mechanics as much as is possible.
+(We have a `SetCustomGameOptionsPerGeneration` function to help with this.)

 Add new options: